Definition

 I have plenty of / a lot of / a large number of reasons for thinking .....

+Much whisky is of very good quality.
 This sentence is technically acceptable, but not probable in modern English.
 Most people would say (and write):

 A lot of whisky / A good proportion of whisky / Plenty of whisky ......